Proudly Serving the Niagara Region

 We love our pets!
 But let’s face it they do have odours and occasional accidents.
 Pets and kids are some of our best clients.
 Most home owners have a difficult time with pet odour removal from their carpeting.
-However cleaning pet urine, pet feces and pet dander are all part of a day’s work for professional carpet cleaners.
+However, cleaning pet urine, pet feces, and pet dander are all part of a day’s work for professional carpet cleaners.

 The next step is to treat the urine.
 If a pet has urinated small quantities in many locations it is sometimes impractical to try to identify each and every location.
 In these instances it may make sense to treat the entire suspected area with a general topical pet treatment.
-To digest or destroy odour-causing protein and/or bacteria that are he source of urine odour.
-Professional carpet cleaners typically will use enzyme deodorants or powerful oxidizing agents.
+To digest or destroy odour-causing protein and/or bacteria that are the source of urine odour Professional carpet cleaners typically will use enzyme deodorants or powerful oxidizing agents.

 Because pet urine and pet dander react with water the odour may be worse after the carpet has been cleaned.
-Therefore it is critical to inform us of the presence of a pet (past or present), otherwise the effected areas may continue to smell & fester.
+Therefore it is critical to inform us of the presence of a pet (past or present).
+Otherwise the effected areas may continue to smell & fester.
 Renters frequently attempt to withhold the presence of a pet from their landlords to avoid having to pay an extra cleaning deposit.
-What they don’t realize is that even if the pet has not urinated (which they all do at some time), or defecated on the carpet, the pet dander (and sometimes the pet hair) will expose the presence of the pet.
+What they don’t realize is that even if the pet has not urinated (which they all do at some time) or defecated on the carpet, the pet dander and sometimes the pet hair will expose the presence of the pet.
 In that instance, it is a good practice to treat the carpet with a general topical pet treatment.